- １．Urgent need to exit coal, accelerate decarbonization

 |Japan International Cooperation Agency (JICA)||As an executing agency of official development assistance (ODA) of the government of Japan, JICA is an administrative institution under the Ministry of Foreign Affairs (MoFA) conducting international cooperation with developing countries.|

 In particular, criticism is growing over Japan’s investment in and financing on coal, gas and oil-fired power plants.
-Since 2003, JBIC, NEXI and JICA have financed 29, 20 and 7 coal-fired power generation projects respectively.
-Additionally, JBIC and JICA have invested and loaned a total of 14.6 billion USD and 5.5 billion USD respectively, while NEXI has insured a total of 5.5 billion USD.
+Since 2003, JBIC, JICA and NEXI have financed 30, 7 and and 20 coal-fired power generation projects respectively.
+Additionally, JBIC and JICA have invested and loaned a total of 15.2 billion USD and 5.9 billion USD respectively, while NEXI has insured a total of 5.5 billion USD.
 Since 2009, JBIC, NEXI, JICA and ADB have financed 19, 9, 17 and 17 power generation businesses other than coal respectively.
 Those financial amounts were 6.8 billion, 1.9 billion and 5.1 billion and 227.7 billion.
 (Table 4)

 |Number of projects approved for financing||Total amount loaned or insured amount (USD)|

-In Table 1, there is some overlap of projects approved for financing between financial institutions so the total number of coal-fired power generation projects approved for financing between all three institutions is actually 36 projects: 12 in Vietnam, 9 in Indonesia, 8 in India, 2 in Morocco, and the remainder in various other countries.
+There is some overlap of projects approved for financing between financial institutions.
+The total number of coal-fired power generation projects approved for financing between all three institutions is 37: 13 in Vietnam, 9 in Indonesia, 8 in India, 2 in Morocco, and the remainder in various other countries.
 The total energy generation of 37 coal related projects is approximately 38.940 GW, with estimated annual CO2 emissions of approximately 230 million tons.
 For gas- and oil-fired power generation, the total number approved is 53 : 8 in Bangladesh, 6 in Uzbekistan, 6 in Thailand, and the remainder by others.

 - Kiko Network, Japan Center for a Sustainable Environment and Society (JACSES), FoE Japan, CoalSwarm, Friends of the Earth US, Sierra Club “Dirty Coal” (24 April 2015; link to the Survey Report) https://sekitan.jp/jbic/2015/04/24/968